-Customers of Blue Cross and Blue Shield of Florida, known as Florida Blue, are facing some serious financial damage after a glitch in the system caused people’s accounts to get drafted multiple times for what was supposed to be their one-time monthly payment for May.
+A few months ago, customers of Blue Cross and Blue Shield of Florida, known as Florida Blue, were facing some serious financial damage after a glitch in the system caused people’s accounts to get drafted multiple times for what was supposed to be their one-time monthly payment for May.

 Payment glitch causes thousands of dollars in overdraft charges